Beyond Shannon Limits: Quantum Communications through Quantum Paths: Introduction

-The fundamental assumption underlying Shannon's information theory was to model both the information carriers and the communication channels as classical entities, obeying the law of classical physics \cite{ChiKri-19}.
+Despite a significant advancement in communications after recent introduction of the 5th generation (5G) networks, the fast-growing needs of exchanging ever bigger amount of data via more effective new services trigger development of the 6th generation (6G) networks.
+A crucial problem is reaching ever higher communication rates, which, however, are limited by the Shannon's information theory.
+Indeed, the fundamental assumption underlying Shannon's theory was to model both the information carriers and the communication channels as classical entities, obeying the law of classical physics \cite{KouCacSim-22,ChiKri-19}.

-During the last five decades, scientists have been working on extending Shannon's theory to the quantum domain -- an area of study referred to as \textit{Quantum Shannon Theory} \cite{Wil-13,Pre-18} -- by modeling the information carriers as quantum systems and by exploiting the unconventional phenomena -- superposition and entanglement -- arising from such a modeling.
-But, in both classical and quantum Shannon's information theory, communication channels are generally assumed to combine through \textit{classical trajectories}, so that the associated network path traversed by the information carrier is well-defined.
+During the last five decades, scientists have been working on extending Shannon's theory to the quantum domain\footnote{For a comprehensive overview of quantum communication field, the interested reader might refer to the following works \cite{KozWehVan-22,KouCacSim-22,CacCalVanHan-19,CacCalTaf-18,GyIm18,PirEisWee15}.} -- an area of study referred to as \textit{quantum Shannon's theory} \cite{Wil-13,Pre-18} -- by modeling the information carriers as quantum systems and by exploiting the unconventional phenomena -- superposition and entanglement -- arising from such a modeling.
+The reason behind such an extension lies in the capability of quantum mechanics to enable applications in communication networks with no-counterpart in classical networks, as pointed out in \cite{IllCalMan-22,CacIllKou-22,WanRahLi-22}.

-As instance, with reference to Fig.~\ref{Fig:0}, when a message $m$ must propagates through two communication channels -- say channels $\mathcal{D}$ and $\mathcal{E}$ -- to reach the destination, either channel $\mathcal{E}$ is crossed after channel $\mathcal{D}$ as in Fig.~\ref{Fig:1} or vice versa as in Fig.~\ref{Fig:2}.
-In both cases, the causal order of the channels traversed by the message is well defined, i.e., either $\mathcal{D \rightarrow E}$ or $\mathcal{E \rightarrow D}$.
+But, in both classical and quantum Shannon's information theory, communication channels are generally assumed to be placed in a classical setting, such that the associated network path traversed by the information carrier is well-defined.
+As instance, with reference to Fig.~\ref{Fig:1}, when a message $m$ is intended to propagate from the sender through two communication channels -- say channels $\mathcal{D}$ and $\mathcal{E}$ -- to reach the receiver, either channel $\mathcal{E}$ is crossed after channel $\mathcal{D}$ or vice versa.
+In both cases, the causal order of the channels traversed by the message is well-defined, i.e., either $\mathcal{D \rightarrow E}$ or $\mathcal{E \rightarrow D}$.